-- (a) In considering an application for a Certificate of Approval for a designated landmark or property located in a designated historic district, the Commission shall be guided by the Secretary of the Interior's Standards, by the design criteria in this Chapter, and by the ordinance designating the landmark or historic district. - (b) Context areas shall not be considered extensions of designated landmarks or historic districts.
-The presumption is that a Certificate of Approval will be issued for a project located within the context area of a designated landmark or historic area if the project meets the Standards for Review, established herein, and the Design Criteria, established at Section 22-508 of this Article, as amended. - (c) In considering an application for a Certificate of Approval for context areas, the Commission and the Historic Resources Administrator, or designee, shall be guided, in addition to the design criteria of this Chapter, by the following general standards: - (1) Every reasonable effort shall be made to provide for a property a use that is compatible to the designated landmark or historic district, that requires minimal alteration of the site, structure, or object, and that is compatible with its originally intended purpose. - (2) Distinctive stylistic features, architectural details, spatial relationships or examples of skilled craftsmanship that contribute to the character of the context area shall be compatible with the designated landmark or historic district. - (3) Deteriorated architectural features that contribute to the character of the context area shall be repaired rather than replaced, wherever feasible.
-In the event replacement is necessary, the new feature should match the feature being replaced in material, design, texture, and other visual qualities. - (4) Every reasonable effort shall be made to protect and preserve archeological resources affected by, or adjacent to, any project. - (5) Contemporary design for new construction of primary and accessory structures and additions to existing properties shall not be discouraged when such construction and additions do not destroy, hide, or otherwise negatively impact historical, cultural, or architectural material, and the design is compatible with the size, scale, massing, setbacks, material, and character of the designated landmark or historic district, or the context areas thereof.
+- (a) In considering an application for a Certificate of Approval for a designated landmark or property located in a designated historic district, the Historic Resources Commission shall be guided (i) by the Secretary of the Interior's Standards, (ii) by the design criteria in this Chapter, and (iii) by the ordinance designating the landmark or historic district. - (b) The context area is not an extension of a landmark or historic district.
+There is a presumption that a Certificate of Approval for a project within the context area shall be approved if it meets the Standards for Review and the Design Criteria in Section 22-507. - (c) In considering an application for a Certificate of Approval for context areas, the Historic Resources Commission and the Historic Resources Administrator, or designee, shall be guided, in addition to the design criteria of this Chapter, by the following general standards: - (1) Every reasonable effort shall be made to provide for a property a use that is compatible to the designated landmark or historic district, that requires minimal alteration of the site, structure, or object, and that is compatible with its originally intended purpose: - (2) Distinctive stylistic features, architectural details, spatial relationships or examples of skilled craftsmanship that contribute to the character of the context area shall be compatible with the designated landmark or historic district; - (3) Deteriorated architectural features that contribute to the character of the context area shall be repaired rather than replaced, wherever feasible.
+In the event replacement is necessary, the new feature should match the feature being replaced in material, design, texture, and other visual qualities.

+- (4) Every reasonable effort shall be made to protect and preserve archeological resources affected by, or adjacent to, any project; - (5) Contemporary design for new construction of primary and accessory structures and additions to existing properties shall not be discouraged when such construction and additions do not destroy, hide, or otherwise negatively impact historical, cultural, or architectural material, and the design is compatible with the size, scale, massing, setbacks, material, and character of the designated landmark or historic district, or the context areas thereof.

-22-508 DESIGN CRITERIA.
+22-507 DESIGN CRITERIA.